b-k/unicode-falafel/README.md

 Closely comparable emoji are not reasonable substitutes for falafel.
 As above, a key feature of falafel is that it is unambiguously VHK.

-Döner Kebab is wrapped in a manner that bears a visual similarity to some forms of falafel, but is an entirely distinct food.
+Döner kebab is wrapped in a manner that bears a visual similarity to some forms of falafel, but is an entirely distinct food.

 Falafel is often served in the form of a stuffed pita, but the stuffed flatbread emoji is designed to be ambiguous about its contents---and even whether the flatbread is a pita at all, or a frybread or focaccia.
-"Emoji Additions Tranche 6: More Popular Requests and Gap Filling" (UTC document L2/15­195R2) does propose "falafel" as an alias, but the proposal describes "ingredients, such as meat, vegetables, and condiments", and the proposed character in that document shows brown strips that can not be falafel.
+"Emoji Additions Tranche 6: More Popular Requests and Gap Filling" ([UTC document L2/15 195R2](https://www.unicode.org/L2/L2015/15195r2-emoji-add-tranche6.pdf)) does propose "falafel" as an alias, but the proposal describes "ingredients, such as meat, vegetables, and condiments", and the proposed character in that document shows brown strips that can not be falafel.

+In some parts of the world, falafel is available only as street food served in a wrap or pita, but it is just as often eaten as typical plated food served at home or in a restaurant.
+Expressing the latter use with existing emoji, for example via STUFFED FLATBREAD + FORK AND KNIFE WITH PLATE, may leave significant ambiguity that the author is writing about flatbread containing primarily falafel, minus the flatbread.

 ### Transient